- What types of requests will be considered?

 The recommended size of a file is 10 megabytes.
 However, the RMS Portal will support a file size of 20 megabytes.
 (How to locate the file size) 1.
 Locate and highlight the file or files you wish to determine the size of.
 2. Right-click the file and click Properties.
 3. Within the file Properties you will be able to determine the size of the file or files you have highlighted.
 File types supported in the RMS Portal are: .doc, .docx, .pdf, .pptx, .rft, .txt, .xls, .xlsx

-- What is Teva’s policy around the Physician Payments Sunshine Act / For what programs are there Open Payments reporting required?
+- What is Teva’s policy around Open Payments Reporting (aka Physician Payments Sunshine Act) / For what programs are there Open Payments reporting required?

-For non-accredited programs, grant recipients must report all payments made to physicians, NPs, PAs, & APRNs, including honoraria and expenses related to travel, lodging, meals, and tuition subsidies for attendees.
+For non-accredited programs, grant recipients must report all payments made to physicians (MD, DO, DDS, DDM, DPM, OD, DC); physician assistants; nurse practitioners; clinical nurse specialists; certified registered nurse anesthetists & anesthesiologist assistants; and certified nurse-midwives, including honoraria and expenses related to travel, lodging, meals, and tuition subsidies for attendees.
 This includes faculty and attendees.

 For each payment or transfer of value subject to disclosure, Teva must report the following information: